Trepan-Debuggers/remake/doc/readthedocs/debugger/syntax.rst

 the command is ignored.
 (Actually, what is going on here is that it is a "comment" command.)

-Within a single command, tokens are then white-space split.
+Within a single command, tokens are white-space split.
 Again, this process disregards quotes or symbols that have meaning in GNU Make.
 Some commands like :ref:`expand <expand>`, have access to the untokenized string entered after the command name.